MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-basic-concepts.md

 - You can create it using data from only one dataset.

-- You can make it part of multiple apps
+- You can make it part of multiple apps.

   ![A graphic showing the relationships for a report.](media/end-user-basic-concepts/drawing5.png)